SeryojaTolsty/SeryojaTolsty/README.md

-- I HATE FUCKING GIT BUILDERS, BECAUSE THAT GUYS IS REAL FUCKING FAGS!
+- I HATE FUCKING GIT BUILDERS, BECAUSE THAT GUYS ARE REAL FUCKING FAGS!

 <!---
 SeryojaTolsty/SeryojaTolsty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.